theberrigan/s3-deploy/README.md

 * After changes are merged into master branch, checkout master branch, run tests one more time, and publish this package to npm repository.

 ## Changelog

+### 1.2.0

+Adding ability to specify glob pattern to `removeDeleted` that defines filter for files that should be considered to be deleted.

 ### 1.1.5